1. I'm Not Afraid of the Dark

 3. Set During a Conflict

-Books from a variety of genres we think could work well for this prompt include:
+Books from a variety of genres that work well for this prompt include:

 The War Poems of Siegfried Sassoon by Siegfried Sassoon (Poetry)